c3ilabuser/student9_lab/readme.md

 The steps to find your way to your assigned GitHub repository are as follows:

-* In your GitHub browser tab, login to GitHub.
-(If you're a keener and have already logged into GitHub with your own personal account, log out prior to doing this step)
+* In your GitHub browser tab, click the "Sign In" link, top right.
+   * If you're a keener and have already logged into GitHub with your own personal account, log out prior to doing this step
 * Enter the username and password provided on your label
-* Switch to the "C3IDigitalLiteracyLab" organization in GitHub by using the drop-down list in the middle of the page towards the left.
-Select "C3IDigitalLiteracyLab".
-Then click the button labeled "View C3IDigitalLiteracyLab" at the top right of the page.
+* You should be back to the screen you were on, but now logged into github.
+* On the screen is a list of repositories labelled student1_lab through student20_lab.
-* You should see a list of repositories.
-Select the repository in this list that corresponds to the one on your label.
+   * Select the repository in this list that corresponds to the one on your label.
 * You should see a list of files.
 These are the contents of the repository.
 * Congratulations!
 You have now completed GitHub Competency Level 1!